Sid Bream

-Sidney Eugene Bream (born August 3, 1960) is an American former professional baseball first baseman.
+Sidney Eugene Bream (born August 3, 1960) is an American former professional baseball player who was a first baseman.
 From 1983 through 1994, he played in Major League Baseball (MLB) for the Los Angeles Dodgers (1983–85), Pittsburgh Pirates (1985–90), Atlanta Braves (1991–93), and Houston Astros (1994).
 He is best remembered for his game-winning run scored in the 1992 National League Championship Series (NLCS) that sent the Braves to the World Series.

 After attending Liberty University, Bream was drafted by the Dodgers in 1981.
-Though thrice ranking among the minor league home run leaders, he batted no higher than .184 in limited playing time before getting traded to the Pirates in 1985.
+Though thrice ranking among the home run leaders in the minor league, he batted no higher than .184 in limited playing time before getting traded to the Pirates in 1985.
 In Pittsburgh, he regularly played over 100 games a year for the Pirates, hitting at least 10 home runs in four full seasons (1986–88, 1990) with them.
 Defensively, he set an NL record for most assists in a season with 166 in 1986.
 After a knee injury cost him most of the 1989 season, he hit 15 home runs in 1990 as the Pirates reached the playoffs, losing to the Cincinnati Reds in the NLCS.

 Bream reached the playoffs each of the next three seasons as well, though he did so with the Braves, who signed him as a free agent after the 1990 season.
 The Braves defeated Pittsburgh in the NLCS in 1991 and 1992, reaching the World Series two years in a row but losing it both times.
 Bream received most of the starts at first base in 1991 and 1992, hitting 11 and 10 home runs, respectively.
 He was getting the majority of the playing time at first base in 1993 until the Braves acquired Fred McGriff in July, relegating Bream to a reserve role for the rest of the year.
 Bream played one more year in 1994 with the Astros as a backup to Jeff Bagwell before retiring in 1995.

 Early life

-Sidney Eugene Bream was born on August 3, 1960, in Carlisle, Pennsylvania, a suburb of Harrisburg.
-The third-oldest of six children, he grew up in Mount Holly Springs.
+Sidney Eugene Bream was born on August 3, 1960, in Carlisle, Pennsylvania.
+The third-oldest of six children, he grew up in Mount Holly Springs, a suburb of Carlisle.
 His family had their own Christian singing group, and Bream travelled all over Pennsylvania with them, eventually getting to sing as part of a family quartet once he got older.
 Since his father was a St. Louis Cardinals fan, Bream rooted for the same team growing up.
 He attended Carlisle High School, a Division 4A institution, where he played baseball and basketball.
 Bream hoped to be drafted by a Major League Baseball (MLB) team out of high school, but when none selected him, he decided to attend college instead.
 Both Temple University and Liberty University offered him full tuition scholarships, but Liberty's included room & board as well, and he chose to attend there.